DanielOaks/mlpds/src/pages/guides/chumpy/1-sketching.md

 **Footnotes**

-☨1 The sketch is not the final product, but don't assume that your linework/painting is!
-Although changing things in the sketch phase is a lot easier, don't be afraid to change things up further along your piece.
-The magic of digital art is that you can change things without worrying about permanence.
-(Sorry, non-charcoal traditional artists.)

 ☨2 There is some method to this madness.
 Sometimes people work in lots of detail into individual parts in sketches, while everything else is left undone.
 Is bad practice.
 When drawing a piece it's important to note that _everything is drawn in relation to everything else_.
 'That leg needs to be yay big in comparison to the other, or Twi will look like she's tilting sideways.'
 Nothing is solitary in a picture.
 If you approach each individual body part separately, things will look weird.

 ☨3 Traditional artists: Given that sketches are basically messy throwaway napkins, light pencil strokes during the sketch phase help to keep your final product (when you dish out the pens/darker pencils) looking cleaner.
 A lighter grade pencil will help lots with this.
 For digital artists, this is equivalent to setting your opacity/density lower.
 I personally like to keep it at around 75.